fstiehle/leafhopper/README.md

 2. Clone the repository.
 3. In the project directory run `npm install`.

-To replicate the correctness benchmarks run make sure Docker is running and run `npm run case/0 correctness` for the incident management case and `npm run case/1 correctness` for the supply chain case in the project directory.
+To replicate the correctness benchmarks, make sure Docker is running and run `npm run case/0 correctness` for the incident management case and `npm run case/1 correctness` for the supply chain case in the project directory.
 The console output will also report interim results (Part of the process can take a while, for example, booting up the docker compose network).
 In the end, the script must report
 ```
 All conforming traces accepted!